CartoDB/airship/packages/styles/src/core/containers/README.md

 There are some modifiers that, when added to the `as-container` element will change its behaviour:
 - `as-container--border`: adds a border at the bottom of the container.
-- `as-container--scrollable`: ehen you need to present lots of content that don't fit in the available space, use a scrollable container.
+- `as-container--scrollable`: when you need to present lots of content that don't fit in the available space, use a scrollable container.
 It'll take the space left by the fixed containers.

 To add the actual content to a container, you need to add as much `as-box` elements as blocks of content you want to put inside the container. `as-box` containers add space to make your content shine with the correct spacing.